USS Hector (AR-7): End of Vietnam and Cold War

 In 1981, Hector began her 25th deployment, visiting Subic Bay Philippines, Yokosuka Japan; Diego Garcia; Mombasa, Kenya, Melbourne, Australia, Auckland, New Zealand, Tonga, and Western Samoa.
 While in Pearl Harbor, Hector sent a team to rescue 12 passengers of a plane which crashed 200 yd off Hector's quarter.
 For this she was commended by Commander in Chief, US Pacific Fleet.
 In October 1981, Hector's home port was again shifted, from Mare Island to Oakland, California.

 In June 1982 the first ten enlisted women reported aboard Hector at the Naval Supply Center in Oakland, California.
 Hector received the Navy "E" Ribbon for the period 1 January 1982 – 30 June 1983.

 In 1983, Hector spent a month repairing ships in Bremerton, Washington.
-During the month of April, Hector temporarily served as the Logistic Command Center while Commander Task Force 73 was embarked for FLEET EX 83-1, the largest military exercise in the North Pacific since World War II.
+During the month of April, Hector temporarily served as the Logistic Command Center while Commander Task Force 73 was embarked for FLEET EX 83–1, the largest military exercise in the North Pacific since World War II.

 In 1984, during the ship's 26th deployment, Hector steamed over 35,000 miles.
 She also provided disaster relief to the storm battered island of Madagascar.
 On this deployment Hector received two Humanitarian Medals.
 One was for the rescue of 28 Vietnamese refugees from a small wooden craft.
 For the second award, a group of Hector volunteers spent several days in a leper colony doing maintenance on local homes, and other facilities, while in Madagascar.
 They also provided some much-needed medical service including dental work and amputations, all with field tools and in a damaged gazebo.

 Her home port was changed from Alameda to San Diego in 1985, and Hector celebrated her 42nd birthday on the high seas.
 During transit up the Willamette River to Portland, Oregon in August, Hector's aft mast was snapped off as a result of coming into contact with the Burnside Bridge.

 At the beginning of 1986, Hector provided FRS to the Midway Battle Group in Yokosuka, Japan.
 Hector's stay in Subic Bay was extended to 11/2 months during January to February due to Philippine elections and civil unrest.
 She later visited Al-Masirah, Oman and Pattaya Beach, Thailand.

 After 43 years of continuous service Hector was decommissioned on 31 March 1987 in San Diego.
+USS Hector (AR-7) was transferred to Pakistan and renamed PNS Moawin.